claus-e-andersen/clanTopas/README.md

 # clanTopas
-R package for reading output from Topas (TopasMC.org) Monte-Carlo simulations of ionizing radiation.
+R package for reading output from Topas (TopasMC.org) Monte-Carlo simulations of ionizing radiation transport and dosimetry.

 Main functions for reading scorer files produced by Topas.
 ```